MultiCraft/repixture/mods/rp_hunger/API.md

 and a saturation level from 0 to `hunger.MAX_SATURATION`.

 The hunger level is the player-facing hunger level shown by a statbar.
-Player loses health when it reaches 0, food increases the hunger level.
+Player loses health when it reaches 0.
+The food points of food items increases the hunger level.

 The saturation level is a hidden value.
 The saturation level goes down over time and for performing various tasks like digging or building.
 It increases by eating food.
 When saturation is 0, the player will slowly have their hunger level reduced.

+## How to add a food item

+To add a new food item that is compatible with this mod, you have to do the following:

+* Add these fields of type `number` in the item definitions:
+   * `_rp_hunger_food`: How many food points this item has
+   * `_rp_hunger_sat`: How many saturation points this item restores
+* When calling `minetest.item_eat` or `minetest.do_item_eat`,
+  set `hp_change` to `"auto"`.
+This signals to `rp_hunger` that the item definition fields should be used.

+Legacy support: For compability reasons, calling `minetest.item_eat` or `minetest.do_item_eat` with a numeric value for `hp_change` still works, but this is not recommended.
+If `hp_change` is a number, it will be interpreted as the food points and the saturation is always 2.

 ## Functions